markdhooper/ECED-3403-2019/README.md

   - variableTypes.cpp
   - arraysAndPointers.cpp
   - structsAndUnions.cpp
+  - stringParsing.cpp     (use stringParsing.txt for an input file to test it out)

 I'm happy to help with any questions you may have.
 Send me an email at mr876805@dal.ca, just give me some time to respond, or better yet meet up with me in person.